GUIDE 2026

 Paraphrase Testing

 Paraphrase testing focuses on user understanding.
-If users can repeat documentation content in their own words, it is a clear indication that they understand your content.
-If, however, readers are not able to paraphrase your content, then your documentation team needs to work on improving the content with respect to reading comprehension.
+If users can repeat your documentation content in their own words, it is a clear indication that they understand it.
+If readers are unable to paraphrase your content, your documentation team needs to improve it to enhance reading comprehension.

 Additionally, user testing plays a crucial role in gathering qualitative feedback from real users, which is vital for shaping product development and usability improvements.